loginom/site-articles-en-omegat/target/general-post/clope/README.md

 7. &nbsp;&nbsp;result := S_new &#042; (C.N+1)/(W_new)<sup>r</sup> – C.S &#042; C.N/(C.W)<sup>r</sup>
 8. end;

-Здесь {% math %}t.Items[i]{% endmath %} – значение {% math %}i{% endmath %}-го объекта транзакции {% math %}t{% endmath %}. Заметим, что {% math %}DeltaAdd(C,t,r){% endmath %} при добавлении {% math %}t{% endmath %} в новый кластер равна {% math %}S/W^r{% endmath %}, где {% math %}S{% endmath %} и {% math %}W{% endmath %} – площадь и ширина кластера, состоящего из добавляемой транзакции {% math %}t{% endmath %}.
+In this case, {% math %}t.Items[i]{% endmath %} – value {% math %}i{% endmath %}- transaction object {% math %}t{% endmath %}.
+Note that {% math %}DeltaAdd(C,t,r){% endmath %} when adding {% math %}t{% endmath %} to the new cluster is equal to {% math %}S/W^r{% endmath %}, where {% math %}S{% endmath %} and {% math %}W{% endmath %} – area and width of the cluster that consists of the added transaction {% math %}t{% endmath %}.

-Реализация функции прироста {% math %}Profit(C,r){% endmath %} при удалении транзакции похожа на {% math %}DeltaAdd(C,t,r){% endmath %}, поэтому опустим ее подробный код.
+Implentation of the profit function {% math %}Profit(C,r){% endmath %} when deleting a transaction is similar to {% math %}DeltaAdd(C,t,r){% endmath %}, that's why let's omit its detailed code.

-Следующая теорема гарантирует корректность использования функции {% math %}DeltaAdd{% endmath %}.
+The following theorema guarantees the correctness of function {% math %}DeltaAdd{% endmath %} usage.

-**Теорема.** Если {% math %}DeltaAdd(Ci,t){% endmath %} есть максимум, то перемещение {% math %}t{% endmath %} в кластер {% math %}C_i{% endmath %} максимизирует {% math %}Profit(C,r){% endmath %}.
+**Theorema.** If {% math %}DeltaAdd(Ci,t){% endmath %} is the maximum, then moving {% math %}t{% endmath %} to {% math %}C_i{% endmath %} cluster will maximize {% math %}Profit(C,r){% endmath %}.

-Теперь можно оценить вычислительную сложность алгоритма CLOPE. Пусть средняя длина транзакции равна {% math %}A{% endmath %}, общее число транзакций {% math %}N{% endmath %}, максимально возможное число кластеров {% math %}K{% endmath %}. Временная сложность одной итерации равна {% math %}O(N*K*A){% endmath %}, показывающая, что скорость работы алгоритма растет линейно с ростом кластеров и размера таблицы. Это делает алгоритм быстрым и эффективным на больших объемах.
+Now it is possible to estimate the computational complexity of the CLOPE algorithm.
+Suppose the average length of a transaction is {% math %}A{% endmath %}, the total number of transactions is {% math %}N{% endmath %}, and the maximum possible number of clusters is {% math %}K{% endmath %}.
+The time complexity for one iteration is {% math %}O(N*K*A){% endmath %},  indicating that the algorithm execution speed is affected linearly by the number of clusters and table size.
+It makes the algorithm fast and effective for large volumes.

-Рассказав о реализации алгоритма, мы ничего не сказали о виде таблицы транзакций, чтобы можно было применять алгоритм CLOPE.
-CLOPE позволяет решать задачи кластеризации не только транзакционных данных, но и любых категорийных. Главное, чтобы все признаки объектов были измерены в шкале наименований.
+Having described the algorithm implementation, we said nothing about the type of the transactions table to make usage of the CLOPE algorithm possible.
+CLOPE enables to complete the clustering tasks not only for transactional data but also for any categorical data.
+The main thing is to provide measurement of all features of objects in the nominal scale.

-Однако перед тем как запускать CLOPE, данные необходимо привести к нормализованному виду. Он может иметь вид бинарной матрицы образов, как в ассоциативных правилах, так и представлять собой взаимно однозначное отображение между множеством уникальных объектов {% math %}{u_1,…u_q}{% endmath %} таблицы и множеством целых чисел {% math %}{0,1,2,…,q-1}{% endmath %}.
+However, before we run CLOPE, it is required to provide the normalized data form.
+It can be in the form of binary matrix of images in the association rules, and it can also be in the form of bijective mapping between a set of unique objects {% math %}{u_1,…u_q}{% endmath %} of the table and a set of integer numbers {% math %}{0,1,2,…,q-1}{% endmath %}.

-## Задача о грибах
+## The Mushroom Dataset

-Задача о грибах (The mushroom dataset) – популярный тест, который применяют для оценки алгоритмов кластеризации категорийных наборов данных (доступен на [UCI machine learning repository](http://archive.ics.uci.edu/ml/index.php)). Тестовая выборка содержит 8124 записи с описанием 22 характеристик грибов двух классов: 4208 съедобных ({% math %}e{% endmath %}) и 3916 несъедобных ({% math %}p{% endmath %}) грибов. Файл выборки имеет следующий вид:
+The mushroom dataset is a popular test that is used for assessment of clustering algorithms used for categorical data sets (it is available in [UCI machine learning repository](http://archive.ics.uci.edu/ml/index.php)).
+The test set contains 8,124 records with description of 22 characteristics of two types of mushrooms: 4,208 edible mushrooms ({% math %}e{% endmath %}) and 3,916 poisonous mushrooms ({% math %}p{% endmath %}).
+The set file is as follows:

 {% math %}p,x,s,n,t,p,f,c,n,k,e,e,s,s,w,w,p,w,o,p,k,s,u{% endmath %}